 Manifestations typically appear between ages 10 and 30 but can appear earlier.

 Symptoms of Von Hippel-Lindau depend on the size and location of the tumors.
 Symptoms may include headaches, dizziness, weakness, ataxia, impaired vision, and high blood pressure.

 Retinal angiomas, detected by direct ophthalmoscopy, appear as a dilated artery leading from the disk to a peripheral tumor with an engorged vein.
 These angiomas are usually asymptomatic, but if they are centrally located and enlarge, they can result in substantial loss of vision.
 These tumors increase risk of retinal detachment, macular edema, and glaucoma.

 Untreated, VHL can result in blindness, brain damage, or death.
 Death usually results from complications of cerebellar hemangioblastomas or renal cell carcinoma.

-Von Hippel-Lindau disease is diagnosed when typical tumors are detected and one of the following criteria is met:
+Von Hippel-Lindau disease is diagnosed when one of the following criteria is met:

-Children who have a parent or sibling with the disorder should be evaluated before age 5 yr; evaluation should include ophthalmoscopy and brain MRI to determine whether the diagnostic criteria are met.
-If a specific mutation for VHL gene is identified in a patient, genetic testing should be done to determine whether at-risk family members also have that mutation.
+If a specific mutation for the VHL gene is identified in a patient, genetic testing should be done to determine whether at-risk family members also have that mutation.